Why do servers go down for maintenance?

 Furthermore, the reputational damage caused by downtime extends beyond immediate financial implications.
 Negative customer experiences are likely to surface on social media and review sites, amplifying the impact far beyond just those directly affected at that moment.

-See also How to Become a Kick Affiliate: A Comprehensive Guide
+See also How to Edit DNS on Bluehost: A Comprehensive Guide

 Both businesses and users bear the brunt of server downtimes through lost revenue, diminished trust, reduced productivity, and potential harm to reputation.